Close

 Vicious by V.E.
 Schwab

-opens in a new windowImage Placeholder of - 92 Victor and Eli started out as college roommates—brilliant, arrogant, lonely boys who recognized the same sharpness and ambition in each other.
+Placeholder of -25 Victor and Eli started out as college roommates—brilliant, arrogant, lonely boys who recognized the same sharpness and ambition in each other.
 In their senior year, a shared research interest in adrenaline, near-death experiences, and seemingly supernatural events reveals an intriguing possibility: that under the right conditions, someone could develop extraordinary abilities.
 But when their thesis moves from the academic to the experimental, things go horribly wrong.

 NEW IN PAPERBACK